the-real-i9/go-pkgs-study/s_net/s_http/notes.md

 ### Use

-This function, in one line, takes care of conditional or range request for a resource.
-You don't have to program for the specified condition or range, this function takes care of that.
-All you have to do is handover the content that should (possibly) be sent in that endpoint.
+This function, in one line, takes complete care of conditional or range request for a resource.
+You don't have to program for any specified condition or range header, as this function takes care it all.
+All you have to do is hand-over the resource (file) that would normally be received from that endpoint.

+In fact, it takes care of the necessary response status (304 or 200), and headers to be returned provided our endpoint gets a `HEAD` request.
+Isn't that cool!

 ### Signature